PierreCrette/VideoDedup/README.md

 # Prerequisites

-ffmpeg must be installed on your computer. python3 must be installed on your computer.
+ffmpeg, imagemagick and python3 must be installed on your computer.

-They are both included in Ubuntu distro (sudo apt-get install ffmpeg)
+They are all included in Ubuntu distro (sudo apt-get install ffmpeg)

 You have a /video folder.
 You want to work in a /img folder.

 This /img folder will include a /img/db to replicate /video structure and store jpeg images.
-This /img folder will alse include a /img/ana-not-saved to copy duplicate files for analysis.
+This /img folder will alse include a /img/ana-not-saved to copy duplicate files for analysis (remove it from your backup plan).
 And also an /img/unwanted to remove imgages and pairs of videos from subsequent searchs.

 Due to the duration of each steps (1 To takes about 1 day) you are encouraged to have multiples run on different computers connected to the same NAS.
 Also you may use different parameters.